elechouse/VoiceRecognitionV3/README.md

 [Back to index][index]
 [id20]: #train-one-record-or-records-20
 #### Train One Record or Records (20)
+Train records, can train several records one time.
 **Format:**
 | AA| 02+n | 20 | R0 | ... | Rn | 0A |
 **Return:**